SSWConsulting/SSW.Rules.Content/rules/turn-emails-into-pbis/rule.md

 ![Figure: Good example - Put it in a PBI!](pbi-example.png)
 :::

+## Escalating Key Updates After Completing a PBI

+Once you’ve turned an email into a PBI and the work is complete, it’s crucial to ensure that all relevant stakeholders are informed about key updates or deliverables.
+Refer to the rule [Do you escalate key updates and deliverables?](/escalate-key-updates) for guidance on how to share critical updates effectively.

+For example:

+* After completing a Done Video or resolving a major issue, use the Escalate Key Updates rule to communicate results via email to ensure visibility.
+* Use @mentions in PBIs for less critical updates and emails for high-priority updates that require stakeholder attention.

+This ensures a seamless workflow from task creation to stakeholder communication, preventing updates from being missed.

 ## Turn emails into tickets

 If you use a ticketing system like Zendesk, you should follow a similar process to the above to turn emails with tasks into tickets.